 05 of 05

-Sound is probably not at the top of the list, when you think about things to include in your garden design.
+Sound is probably not at the top of the list when you think about things to include in your garden design.
 But sound is what breathes life into a garden.
-Whether it's the wind rustling plants, the sound of gravel crunching under foot, bird songs or trickling water, sound should be considered and planned for.
+Whether it's the wind rustling plants, the sound of gravel crunching underfoot, bird songs or trickling water, the sound should be considered and planned for.
 It can be as easy as using plants with seeds for the birds or as complicated as a series of waterfalls.
-Your time in the garden is often solitary and some captivating sound will make... you feel all the more a part of garden you create.
+Your time in the garden is often solitary and some captivating sound will make... you feel all the more a part of the garden you create.